daanmichiels/igl-hr/README.md

 Hyperbolic space on the Oculus Rift
 ===================================

-Project at the Illinois Geometry Lab of the University of Illinois at Urbana-Champaign.
+Preparation for a project I want to start at the Illinois Geometry Lab.
 The goal is to visualize hyperbolic 3-space using the Oculus Rift.